techidaily/site-ai-voice-clone/source/_posts/best-7-whiteboard-explainer-videos-to-inspire-you-for-2024.md

 ### How to stream Twitch live on PC or Mac

-**Step 1:** Download and install[Twitch Studio](https://www.twitch.tv/broadcast/studio) on your PC or Mac.
+**Step 1:** Download and install [Twitch Studio](https://www.twitch.tv/broadcast/studio) on your PC or Mac.
 Then, launch Twitch Studio and log in to your Twitch account.
 You'll receive a prompt to connect your microphone and webcam.

 **Step 2:** Use Twitch Studio to customize your Twitch stream with different scenes and settings.
 Experiment with these features to find what works best for your livestream.